aka Space Soldiers

 Roark Critchlow (Captain Wake), Sean Patrick Flanery (Captain Jekel), Louise Linton (Emerson), Kelley Whilden (Breathtaker), Jamie Strange (Doc Mallory), Mark Wystrach (Caleb 12 & 13), John Lee Ames (The Data Ocean), Jeremy London (Black Devert), Tyler Poelle (Olos Nah), Russell Richardson (Overkill), Jennifer Jalene (Mercenary Girl), Brett Curtze (Bar Fly)

 Wake captains the ship The Revelator with a crew that scour space look for salvage.
 They arrive to claim the wreckage of a ship in the aftermath of a space war.
 This is interrupted by the arrival of the ship The Gutter commanded by Wake’s old captain Jekel.
 Jekel is still bitterly resentful over Wake and his girlfriend Emerson leaving his command.
-Jekel wants an artefact known as The Chaos Generator from the destroyed ship.
+Jekel wants an artifact known as The Chaos Generator from the destroyed ship.
 Under fire from Jekel, Wake and his crew manage to make a getaway with the Chaos Generator.
 They determine that it is alien in origin – one of three parts that combine to make a device of unimaginable power.
 Pursued by Jekel, they set out to find the other parts.

 Scavengers was a directorial debut for Travis Zariwny who has been working as a production designer and camera operator since the 1990s.
 Shortly after this, Zariwny, now billing himself as Travis Z, went onto conduct the remake of Cabin Fever (2016).
 Since then, Zariwny, or Travis Z as he now prefers to bill himself, has made a number of other low-budget horror films with Intruder (2016) and The Midnight Man (2016), as well as one of the segments of the anthology World of Death (2016).